SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 ### Over-specialization and Over-generalization

-Explanation-based chunking was pursued to address the main limitation of traditional chunking: over-specialized rules that were very specific and could not be applied to many other situations.
-Specifically, EBC’s identity-based variablization and constraint tracking/enforcement has eliminated the core source of this issue.
+Explanation-based behavior summarization was pursued to address the main limitation of traditional chunking: over-specialized rules that were very specific and could not be applied to many other situations.
+Specifically, EBBS’s identity-based variablization and constraint tracking/enforcement has eliminated the core source of this issue.

-The nature of EBC’s algorithm does add two new situations in which rules may become over-specialized.
+The nature of EBBS’s algorithm does add two new situations in which rules may become over-specialized.
 [Generalizing knowledge retrieved](#generalizing-knowledge-retrieved-from-semantic-or-episodic-memory) discusses how variables used in certain RHS functions need to be literalized to maintain correctness, which can cause overspecialization.
-[Previous results and rule repair](#previous-results-and-rule-repair) discusses how testing or augmenting a previous result creates non-operational rules that require repair, a process which may sometimes over-specialize a rule.
+[Previous results and rule repair](#previous-results-and-rule-repair) discusses how testing or augmenting a previous result creates rules that require repair, a process which may sometimes over-specialize a rule.
 Note that this situation can easily be avoided and, even when it does occur, may not add much unnecessary specificity to learned rules.